DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 3 -
 Revise the <code>baseDMA-lacksDMA-hasDMA</code> class hierarchy so that all three classes are derived from an ABC.
-Test the result with a program similar to the one in Listing 13.10.That is, it should feature an array of pointers to the ABC and allow the user to make runtime decisions as to what types of objects are created.Add virtual
+Test the result with a program similar to the one in Listing 13.10.
+That is, it should feature an array of pointers to the ABC and allow the user to make runtime decisions as to what types of objects are created.
+Add virtual
 <code>View()</code> methods to the class definitions to handle displaying the data.

 ??? note "Code - classes prototypes"